magic-conch-shell/conch-server/conch_project_description.md

 * Users can see the payment/earnings history, their ratings and points

+* Users can request to reset password through verification link on email

 ### Team Members: Scott Donelly, Yunsung Oh

 ### Target Audience